somhi/PCXT_DeMiSTify/deca/README.md

 * Serdrive works at 460.8 K or 230.4K but not 115.2K

-* Audio: a continous beeper tone can be heard e.g. in area5150 demo
+* Audio: a continous beeper tone can be heard in area5150 demo